BYLAWS

 NAME

-Section 1: The organization shall be known as the Canadian Police Accreditation Coalition (CANPAC).
+Section 1: Shall be known as the Canadian Police Accreditation Coalition (CANPAC).

 Section 2: The use of the CANPAC logo will only be used after receiving written permission from the President of CANPAC.